How to Master Phone Photography

 * Use optimizer to improve your photos,

 The optimizer uses artificial intelligence(AI) to improve your photo.
-Look in your camera APP for scene optimizer.
+Look for a scene optimizer in your camera app.

 * Use night mode for better low-light shots.